 Please contact the Honors Program Office at (315)-267-2900 or email@example.com with any questions.

-SUNY Potsdam's Honors Program invites campus and community to unlock happiness through a free interdisciplinary lecture series this semester.
-The "Thinking Across the Disciplines" lecture series invites professors and community members from an array of academic backgrounds to share reflections on happiness from their own perspectives.
+SUNY Potsdam's Honors Program invites campus and community to consider the topic of ?Race? through a free interdisciplinary lecture series this semester.
+The ?Thinking Across the Disciplines? lecture series invites professors and community members from an array of academic backgrounds to share reflections on race from their own perspectives.

-The series kicks off tomorrow, Tuesday, Feb.
-3, with a lecture led by Dr. Kimberly Bouchard, an associate professor in the College's Department of Theatre and Dance.
+The series kicks off on, Thursday, Feb.
+11: ?Anthropology of Human Variation, Race and Ethnicity,? with a lecture led by Dr. Nasser Malit, an assistant professor in the College's Department of Anthropology.

-The happiness series was created by course instructor Dr. Richard Williams, a professor of psychology.
+The ?Race? series was created by course instructor Dr. Jeremy van Blommestein, an associate professor of sociology.